BethGoder/BethGoder.github.io/_posts/2016-03-20-Fogcon-Best-Advice.markdown

 16. Don't be so eager to sell that you fall prey to a scam or sell to a shady venue
 17. Don't be afraid to walk away from a sale if you need to
 18. It's necessary to have moral support as a writer

-And here are my notes on craft:
-1. Writing often gets good when you stop thinking about craft and just tell your story
+19. Writing often gets good when you stop thinking about craft and just tell your story
-2. Your process can change
+20. Your process can change
-3. If you get stuck, try writing just one sentence.
+21. If you get stuck, try writing just one sentence.
 Then after a few days of that, try one paragraph.
 Then one page.
-4. When possible, be honest with yourself, and filter all writing tips through your own situation.
+22. When possible, be honest with yourself, and filter all writing tips through your own situation.
 Do what works for you.
-5. Your first draft can be bad
+23. Your first draft can be bad